Matthew 16:13-19

 Read the passage again, slowly.
 Consider how God has spoken to you and respond back to Him.
 You may want to consider how this passage is asking you to act differently.

 This is one of those gospel readings that ties in directly with an old testament prophet (Isaiah 22:19-23).
-So, I will start by examining what we can learn from this passage of Isaiah.
-He introduces us to the role of the steward, or master of the house, in the davidic kingdom. the steward litterally wore the keys to the kingdom on their shoulder, They controlled access to the king and no one had more power in the kingdom except the king.
-The steward with the keys, would open and shut all of the things of the kingdom.
-Litterally the doors, but also the laws, and edicts of the kingdom.
-But very importantly, this postition in the kingdom, was a continuous position.
+So, we will start by examining what we can learn about this passage from Isaiah.
+Isaiah introduces us to the role of the “steward” or “master of the house”, in the davidic kingdom.
+Scholars teach us that the steward litterally wore the keys to the kingdom on his shoulder.
+He controlled access to the king and no one had more power in the kingdom except the king.
+The steward with the keys would open and shut all of the things of the kingdom.
+Litterally the doors of the kingdom, but also the laws, and edicts that were levied on the kingdom.
+And very importantly, this postition in the kingdom, was a continuous position.
 It was not a role that was ever left unfilled.
 After it was established by the king, the position did not die with the holder of that role.
-Finally, the role of sweward is thought by some scholars to also be a priestly role.
-The steward wore a girdle, which is a priestly garment, and carried the title “father”, and was of a son of the line of the Levites.
-So there is good reason to believe that this position was not only a political role but also a preistly one.
+It must always be filled after the death or disposition of the previous steward.
+Lastly, we know that the role of steward was a priestly role.
+The steward wore a girdle, which is a priestly garment, and carried the title “father”, and was always a son of the line of the Levites.
+So there is good reason to believe that this position was not only a political role but also a priestly one.

-Now we move forward to Jesus and today’s reading.
+Now we move forward to Jesus.
 We are told that this reading takes place at Caesarea Philippi, why is this location important?
 This geographical region has several really important features.
 First it is the Source or Headwaters of the Jordan river, the same river that Jesus was baptised in.
-Second, It is a ruin of a pagan roman temple devoted to the worship of the god Pan.
+Second, It is a ruin of a pegan roman temple devoted to the worship of the god Pan.
 Pan was the god of fertility, nature, and the wild.
 These are all things that Satan loves, and Jesus wants to put under his feet.
-Finally this place was believed by the Jews of that time, to be a location that contained an opening to hell.
 So it is very fitting that Jesus chooses this place to establish His kingdom.
-It will be the place that the baptismal waters will litterally flow from, the place where the pagan worship of sex and nature lies in ruins, and His new church will rise above it, and it will litterally cover the opening to hell, and the sin that sprouts from there.
-Nothing that Jesus ever did, and nothing in the bible, is there as just filler, it all leads us to more and more understanding.
+It will be the place that the baptismal waters will both literally and symbolically flow from, the place where the pagan worship of sex and nature lies in ruins, and His new church will rise above it both literally and physically.
+And it is on this foundation that Jesus is establishing His new church and placing Peter at the head of it.

-With all that background established, We now turn to Jesus, the new King of the line of david, and in this moment he is restablishing the long lost Davidic kingdom.
-Every Davidic king needs a steward, who can bear the keys to the kingdom, and open and shut.
-That person is Peter.
-In the Catholic church we teach that the position of the steward is the pope, and Peter here is ordained as the first pope…, who will watch over the kingdom while the king was away, and whatever he binds and looses, would have the authority and impimatur of the king.
-As we learned from Isaiah, it is clearly also not a role that dies with the holder of the keys, it is a perpetual role that must always be filled until the king returns, and thus we have the long line of bishops and popes that have always held this role even until today.
+With all that background established, We now turn to Jesus, the new King of the line of David.
+The succession of Davidic kings was broken many years before this moment, by foreign kings conquering Israel and destroying the temple.
+But the line of David was not ever broken.
+The sons of David persisted, but did so in secret.
+If the Romans knew that they existed, they would have wiped them out, as they would not tolerate any challenge to their authority.
+And so it is in this moment that Jesus is reestablishing the long lost Davidic kingdom and taking his rightful place as the King.
+And every Davidic king needs a steward, who can bear the keys to the kingdom, and “open and shut” while the king is away.
+That steward is Peter.
+In the Catholic church we teach that the position of the steward is the pope, and Peter here is ordained as the first pope…, who will watch over the kingdom while the king was away, and whatever he binds and looses, would have the authority and imprimatur of the king.
+And as we learned from Isaiah, it is clearly also not a role that dies with the holder of the keys, it is a perpetual role that must always be filled until the king returns, and thus we have the long line of bishops and popes that have always held this role even until today.

-Next we should discuss Jesus’ question to His diciples.
+Finally, we should discuss Jesus’ question to His disciples.
 He asks who do the people say that the son of man is?
-As with all questions Jesus asks, you should ask your self this question as well. it is a good examination of conscience.
+As with all questions Jesus asks, you should ask your self this question. it is a powerful examination of conscience.
 But there is also another really important reason for this question.
-Jesus starts by asking about others, they say He is elijah or a prophet, Jesus does not like this answer, so He asks who they say that He is.
-Peter fills the silence and says that He is god.
-The jewish people were all waiting for the return of Elijah, and the subsequent coming of God, so Jesus did not want them to think that He was just another prophet in a long line of prophets.
+Jesus starts by asking about what others say, they respond Elijah or a prophet, Jesus does not like this answer, so He asks His disciples who they say that He is.
+Peter fills the silence and says that He is the son of the living God.
+The jewish people were all waiting for the return of Elijah, and the subsequent return of God, so Jesus did not want them to think that He was just another prophet in a long line of prophets.
 He wanted them to understand very clearly that John the baptist was the return of Elijah, and that Jesus was the one that Elijah would prepare the way for….
 That is God!
-A wise teacher, or a prophet is the only thing that Jesus cannot be.
-Jesus claimed to be God, and He litterally proved it in the ressurection, so if He was not God, that would make Him either a liar or lunatic.
-So if He claims to be God, then proves it with miracles and the ressurection, then that means He is actually God.
-That is an important thing for these men to know, even if they will not understand it until after His death and ressurection.
+A wise teacher, or a prophet is the only thing that Jesus could not be.
+Jesus claimed to be God, and He literally proved it in the resurrection, so if He was not God, that would make Him either a liar or lunatic.
+But if He claims to be God, and then subsequently proves it with miracles and by returning from the dead in His resurrection, then that means He actually is God.
+That is an important thing for these men to know, even if they will not fully understand it until after His death and resurrection.

-This reading is full of super interesting things to consider, but the most important part of this reading is the question, “Who do you say that I am?”, that is a question for all people then and now, because the answer to that question will determine your eternity.
+And in the end, this is the most important part of this reading…, “Who do you say that I am?”, that is a question for all people then and now, because the answer to that question will determine your eternity.
 Think about it, ponder it…, the answer to it, is everything!

 Contemplatio (Contemplating)